ej8899/ej8899/README.md

 - 👋 Hi, I’m @ej8899
 - 👀 I’m interested in ... a wide variety of things
-- 🌱 I’m currently learning ... web development - full stack
+- 🌱 I’m currently learning ...
- (LightHouseLabs boot camp)
+   2022 - LightHouseLabs - web development - full stack, including JS, Ruby,
 - 💞️ I’m looking to collaborate on ... new projects
 - 📫 How to reach me ... ej8899@gmail.com